 Surrounding the historic Citadel, the Parc de la Citadelle is a sprawling spread of lush greenery that is visited by locals as well as tourists.
 It consists of the zoo as well as the Bois de Boulogne Woods.
 The Deûle canal lies at the perimeter of the park.
 On exploring the natural beauty, one is sure to find trees like the Montepellier Maple and the Giant Sequoia.

-A national monument of France, the Lille Cathedral was built in 19th Century with eight chapels showcasing Neo-Gothic style.
+A national monument of France, the Lille Cathedral was built in the 19th Century with eight chapels showcasing a striking Neo-Gothic style.
 The church is dedicated to the statue of Virgin Mary, which until 1959 was housed in the church.
 After being stolen, it was replaced by a replica, which still stands today.
 The Roman Catholic cathedral has impressive interiors with stained glass windows and a majestic organ, worth a visit.
 The cathedral holds regular religious services and is open to tourists throughout the year.

 Currently housed within the crypt of the Lille Cathedral, the Centre d'Art Sacré de Lille is an underground and sacred art gallery.
 The place is very popular among artists and religious folks because the theme of the gallery is “Passion of Christ” and each painting, sculpture and statue revolves around it.
 You will find some great pieces from the Delaine collection, who ordered all his famous friends to create art forms focusing on this theme.
 During the time of death, he donated all the artwork to the diocese of Lille.

-The city zoo known as the Zoo de Lille is a popular attraction for children.
+The city zoo known as the Zoo de Lille is a popular attraction among children.
 It lies in lush greenery and houses around 70 animals.
 The main highlights include the white rhino, various snakes, parrots, monkeys and other creatures.
 The animals are housed together according to themes like American, African, Valley of the Monkeys and the Isle of Madagascar.
 Educational tours are also provided to guests.
 Entry is free.

 The Musée de l'Hospice Comtesse used to serve as a hospital, set up by Jeanne de Flandre in 1237.
 The city took over the restoration of the old confines and now a museum sustains its history and manages to successfully recreate life as it used to be back in the day.
 The chapel and its religious artifacts reveal the religious fervor which prevailed during the time.
 A pristine dormitory filled with personal vanities, papers, paintings, carvings and jewelry, effortlessly propels visitors back in time to 13th-century France.

 The Musée des Canonniers Sédentaires de Lille is located right in the heart of the city center.
 This museum features a collection of arms and ammunition preserved from centuries past.
 It includes documents, rifles, cannons and other ammunition used during the civil and previous wars.
-The major attraction at Musée des Canonniers Sédentaires de Lille is the set of cannons that Napoleon Bonaparte offered to his cannon-ears while biding them fair-well.
+The major attraction at Musée des Canonniers Sédentaires de Lille is the set of cannons that Napoleon Bonaparte offered to his cannoneers while biding them fair-well.
 Guided tours are available for a nominal price, but be warned- only cash is accepted.
 Check the website for details.